1998 - Cenex and Harvest States unite on June 1 to form an integrated agricultural foods system linking producers to consumers.

 1993 - Cenex members officially adopt CENEX, Inc., as the regional cooperative’s name.

 1992 - Harvest States and Continental Grain enter a joint venture, the Tacoma Export Marketing Co.
-(TEMCO) at Tacoma, Washington, for feed grain shipments to Pacific Rim countries.
+(TEMCO) at Tacoma, Wash., for feed grain shipments to Pacific Rim countries.

 1992 - Cenex completes 256-mile pipeline extension in North Dakota.